Carbohydrates are the main source of fuel for runners and are typically classed as either simple or complex.

 Low to moderate glycemic index foods have sugars which are released more slowly into the bloodstream making them more ideal for endurance exercise.
 These can help stabilise your blood sugar levels for longer periods of time, preventing fluctuations in your blood sugar levels which will help prevent sugar cravings.

 For most of your daily training, you’ll be better off eating low to moderate GI foods as these will help keep your blood glucose levels stable throughout the day, provide you with many minerals, vitamins and enough fibre to meet your nutritional needs.
 Even if you are not eating a lot of carbohydrates, your body will break down fat into glucose which will be converted into glycogen to ensure your muscle and liver glycogen stores are topped up for your next workout.
 The only time when this is less likely to be true is if you are training more than once a day or racing intensively multiple times in a day, in which case it is a good idea to eat higher GI foods.
+Having higher glycemic index foods at the end of a meal rather than at the start will help to reduce the effect on increasing blood sugar levels and reduce the rise in insulin secretion which is determined by the food insulin index.

 Try experimenting with low to high GI foods and find out what works best for you.
 Everyone’s body works different and will respond uniquely to various carbohydrate sources.
+Where you can, try to replace some high glycemic carbs with healthy carbohydrate swaps!
+I recommend checking these out for some good options on what carbohydrates you could eat and which ones you could try and swap out.

 Here you can see the glycemic index for a range of foods.